joshbrew/webgpu_realtime_clouds/README.md

 This repo is centered around a reusable WebGPU cloud renderer (`clouds.js` / `CloudComputeBuilder`) plus a small playground UI that lets you tune noise, shading, and temporal reprojection live in the browser.

 It is an attempt to implement "Real-time rendering of volumetric clouds" by Fredrik Haggstrom.
 It includes 4D noise and detail textures for smooth blending of randomized cloud features.
+There are dozens of noise shaders that you could use in the base weathermaps as well, while we've only implemented 2 types of 4D noise for the detail and shape at the moment, but they could be applied to others.

 The main pieces are: